RandomMeas

 RandomMeas.LocalUnitaryMeasurementSettingType

-LocalUnitaryMeasurementSetting(N, local_unitary, site_indices)
+LocalUnitaryMeasurementSetting(N, basis_transformation, site_indices)

 A measurement setting where each qubit is specified by a single-qubit rotation.
 Rotates from the computational basis into the measurement basis.